Workout

 3. What can I take to stop mosquitoes from biting me?

-You can use insect repellents containing DEET or picaridin, wear long sleeves and pants, use mosquito nets or screens, and avoid areas with standing water to prevent mosquito bites.
+Use of insect repellents that contain DEET or picaridin, wearing long sleeves and pants, application of mosquito nets or screens, or avoiding areas with standing water to prevent mosquito bites are all viable measures.

 Bottom Line.